While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 its serenity!

-here in my home.
-Nassan and Cecil stood right in front of my fireplace over there and told me
+Lockhart-Smith here in my home.
+Nassan and Cecil stood right in front of my fireplace over

-it was Helen's idea to use the old Jordan apple and peach barn.
-With Helen's help, they were
+there and told me it was Helen's idea to use the old Jordan apple and peach barn.
+With Helen's

-these three early Sedona visionaries who were the driving force behind this project, a fact sadly
+It was initially these three early Sedona visionaries who were the driving force behind this

-missed with the current historical narrative of the origins of the Sedona Arts Center today!
+project, a fact sadly missed with the current historical narrative of the origins of the Sedona

-"One time a while after Jack and Helen had divorced," Marie said, "Helen had desired to sell
+"One time, a while after Jack and Helen had divorced," Marie said, "Helen had desired to sell

 out and move on.
 She rang me up and offered to sell John and I the entire Frye Ranch for just